Home

 So having this county park located miles to the west of this state route is very good... if you like a more remote location.

-It is just off of Highway 1, so it is a good place to park for overnight, or maybe just a couple of days.
-Like most campgrounds along our Southern California Beaches, wind can be an issue.
-This probably would not be a very good place for tents.
-Those of us who use Class C Motorhomes should be snug enough.
+It is just off of Highway 1, so it is a good place to park for an overnight stay, or maybe just a couple of days.
+Like most campgrounds along our Southern California Beaches, wind can be an issue, so this would probably not be a very good place for tents.
+However, those of us who use Class C Motorhomes should be snug enough.

 Gaviota State Park